Table of Contents

 Staking limits on free spins offers – free spins are usually offered in numerical amounts.
 Whereas deposit bonuses are most often described as a percentage of your initial deposit, free spins offers are usually just a simple number: 20 or 50 free spins are common offers.

-This means that you’ll get that number of spins, but to work out the value of the offer you need to know how much each spin is worth.
-Most free spins offers keep the stake relatively low, figures of 10p or 20p per spin aren’t unusual.
+This means that you’ll get that number of spins, but to work out the value of the offer, you need to know how much each spin is worth.
+Most free spins casino offers keep the stake relatively low; figures of 10p or 20p per spin aren’t unusual.

 Wagering requirements on free spins offers – wagering requirements are a continuing source of confusion, pain, and unhappiness in the slots world!
 They’re like love!
-And like love, there’s no escaping them!
-Wagering requirements are the way that a casino company turns a free offer into something that keeps a player at their site for the long term.
+And like love, there’s still no escaping them entirely!
+Wagering requirements are the bit of the offer that tells you how much you may need to play through before any bonus winnings become withdrawable.

 These are the main limits on free spins offers.